JeffDeCola/my-go-examples/useful-tools-i-created/encryptfile/README.md

 information and is implemented in software and hardware throughout the world to encrypt sensitive data.

-We're going to use AES encryption from the standard go [crypto/aes](https://golang.org/pkg/crypto/aes/) package.
+We're going to use AES-256 GCM encryption from the standard go [crypto/aes](https://golang.org/pkg/crypto/aes/) package.